Carbon offsetting can be a tool of environmental justice

-In the US and globally, marginalized communities are often the first to bear the brunt of both climate change and air pollution.
-Corporate decarbonization strategies must address this fact by making equity a core part of their work towards climate solutions.
+In the U.S. and globally, marginalized communities are often the first to bear the brunt of both climate change and air pollution.
+Corporate decarbonization strategies must address this fact by making equity a core part of their work toward climate solutions.

-Reams of data validate the fact that air pollution and poor air quality—from power plants and other sources—are disproportionately borne by people and communities of color; Black Americans, in particular.
-This massive environmental injustice has been recently amplified and brought to the fore by the COVID-19 crisis: African-Americans and other people of color are getting sick and dying from COVID-19 at much higher rates than white Americans.
+Reams of data validate the fact that air pollution and poor air quality—from power plants and other sources—are disproportionately borne by people and communities of color, Black Americans in particular.
+This massive environmental injustice has been recently amplified and brought to the fore by the COVID-19 crisis: African Americans and other people of color are getting sick and dying from COVID-19 at much higher rates than white Americans.
 Air pollution and pollution-driven respiratory illness are a key part of the cause for this and many other health disparities.

 Both U.S. and global companies have taken a wide variety of approaches in responding to climate change: improving energy efficiency, buying clean power, adopting internal carbon taxes, paying for carbon offsets in developing countries, investing in carbon capture and storage.
 However, a number of popular decarbonization strategies are better suited to burnishing corporate reputations than saving a burning planet.
 Common approaches to reducing corporate carbon footprints—carbon offset schemes in particular—have been questioned on their environmental, climate, and community impacts.
 And rightly so.

 Carbon offsets generated through afforestation or avoided tropical deforestation, for example, often do more for a company’s image than for climate mitigation.
 Some have proven actually harmful to the environments, lives, and livelihoods of host communities.
 Similarly, unbundled Renewable Energy Credits (RECs) can confer corporate green credentials without actually reducing GHG emissions or building new projects.
-This is because the market demand for unbundled RECs—i.e. demand for environmental attributes of renewably generated electricity that are separated from the electricity itself—tends to be readily met by existing wind, solar, and hydropower capacity.
+This is because the market demand for unbundled RECs—i.e., demand for environmental attributes of renewably generated electricity that are separated from the electricity itself—tends to be readily met by existing wind, solar, and hydropower capacity.
 Simultaneously, demand for unbundled RECs does not drive much new investment in the expansion of clean energy infrastructure.

-The good news is that new offset approaches, like those being developed by West Coast climate startups Nori and Pachama, have the potential to rectify some environmental, social, and carbon accounting flaws common in conventional carbon offsetting.
+The good news is that new offset approaches, such as those being developed by West Coast climate startups Nori and Pachama, have the potential to rectify some environmental, social, and carbon accounting flaws common in conventional carbon offsetting.

 One of the most innovative conceptual approaches to carbon offsetting, however—an approach with environmental and climate justice at the very core of its concept—comes from the middle of the country, not Silicon Valley.
-Nashville-based startup Clearloop generates carbon offsets by using corporate decarbonization investments to build new clean energy infrastructure in the dirtiest parts of the US grid.
+Nashville-based startup Clearloop generates carbon offsets by using corporate decarbonization investments to build new, clean-energy infrastructure in the dirtiest parts of the U.S. grid.

-Clearloop is based in the heart of the U.S. Southeast, a fossil-fuel-heavy region that ranks as the sixth largest global carbon emitter and lacks adequate renewable energy mandates.
-Their approach to climate and renewables innovation differs from legacy strategies because it’s anchored to the concept of emissionality.
+Clearloop is based in the heart of the U.S. Southeast, a fossil-fuel-heavy region that ranks as the sixth-largest global carbon emitter and lacks adequate renewable energy mandates.
+The company’s approach to climate and renewables innovation differs from legacy strategies because it’s anchored to the concept of emissionality.

 And this is where the environmental and energy justice gains of this new approach to carbon offsetting come about.
 Investing in renewable capacity additions that avoid significant amounts of GHG emissions also means avoiding the mercury, particulates, and NOx emissions that are commonly associated with fossil-fueled electricity generation.
 An emissionality approach to carbon offsetting means avoiding both GHGs and other hazardous power plant emissions that disproportionately harm communities of color and drive U.S. environmental injustice.